 How Do You Translate the Jews, justification, and jasper?

 The apostle John often uses the expression the Jews in reference to the religious authorities, such as in John 1:19.
-The Good New Bible and other dynamic equivalent translations render the Jews as ‘the Jewish authorities’ or ‘the religious authorities’ to more clearly communicate the meaning of the expression.
+The Good New Bible and other dynamic equivalent translations render the Jews as “the Jewish authorities” or “the religious authorities” to more clearly communicate the meaning of the expression.

 However, not every specialized term is translated by an explanatory phrase.
 In Revelations 21:19, we read about the precious stones that form the foundations of the city walls of the new Jerusalem.
 The gem jasper is mentioned along with other precious minerals such as sapphire, onyx and beryl.
-I might have thought that one or more of these terms would be explained or translated with a phrase like a “red precious stone.”
-Interestingly though, the Good New Bible and other translations in this tradition have retained these technical terms.

 Is Accuracy No Longer Essential?